How To Add A Link Section To WordPress

 Plugin Description

-Link Library allows you to output a list of your link categories and a complete list of all your links plus descriptions and notes …
+Link Library allows you to publish a list of your link categories and a complete list of links plus notes and descriptions …

-Link Library can be used to create a page on your site containing a list of all of the link categories in your Links area, and all links defined for these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users be made aware of any additions made to to your link library.
+This useful plugin can be used to create a page on your website containing a list of all of the link categories in your Links section, plus all links listed in these categories.
+Additionally, you can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your links that lets your site users be made aware of additions to your link library.